pacotine/JSS/README.md

 ## Context
 This code is produced as part of a third year Bachelor degree mini-project.
-The principal objectives were to acquire the ability to model problems within a OOP paradigm as a means of problem-solving and to gain proficiency in the use of the Java programming language.
+The principal objectives were to acquire the ability to main.model problems within a OOP paradigm as a means of problem-solving and to gain proficiency in the use of the Java programming language.

 ## Story